coreyja/sleet/docs/README.md

 For this example you have three jobs in your CircleCI Workflow, `build`, `test` and `deploy`, but only 1 (the `test` build) generate an Rspec persistance file

-This command will pick the `test` build and save it's artificats to the `.rspec_example_statuses` file
+This command will pick the `test` build and save its artifacts to the `.rspec_example_statuses` file

 ```
 sleet fetch --workflows test:.rspec_example_statuses